hexokinase/hexokinase.github.io/index.md

 <a class="button" href="http://mathrush.meteorapp.com/">View the Application</a>

-<a class="button" href="https://github.com/hexokinase/math-rush">View on Github,check out the developer guide in the readme!</a>
+<a class="button" href="https://github.com/hexokinase/math-rush">View on Github, check out the developer guide in the readme!</a>

 ## Table of Contents